kuma518/invita-blog/src/noobs/git.md

 - `$HOME/.gitconfig` on unix
 - `%USERPROFILE%\.gitconfig` on windows

 As an example, below is what my gitconfig looks like.
-I use my [profile](https://github.com/junaga) username and email address, so my commits will be recognized on GitHub.
+I use my GitHub [profile](https://github.com/junaga) **username** and **email address**, so my commits will be recognized on GitHub.
 Also merge conflicts and other events will be opened in my configured editor.

 ```ini
 # C:\Users\junaga\.gitconfig